The Gaza Peace Plan Enters Deep Waters: The Gulf Between U.S. "Phase Two" Ambitions and Reality

 15/01/2026

-On [Date], U.S. President Trump's special envoy for Gaza, Steve Witkoff, posted a brief statement on social media announcing the official entry of his "Point Peace Plan" into its second phase.
+On January 14, 2026, Steve Witkoff, the U.S. President Trump's special envoy for Gaza, posted a brief statement on social media announcing that his 20-point peace plan has officially entered its second phase.
 The statement outlined a blueprint for transitioning from a ceasefire to governance: establishing a technocratic transitional government, launching comprehensive demilitarization, and initiating large-scale reconstruction.
 However, this seemingly milestone announcement, like a stone thrown into a calm lake, stirred not celebratory ripples but deep-seated doubts about the plan's feasibility, geopolitical realities, and historical burdens.
-The future of Gaza now hangs in the balance, poised on the threshold of a "second phase" designed under U.S. leadership yet fraught with unknowns and contradictions.
+The future of Gaza now hangs in the balance at the threshold of a U.S.-designed yet uncertain and contradictory second phase.

 From "Ceasefire" to "Governance": A Fragile Turning Point

-The ceasefire agreement that took effect on [Year Month Day] is itself a fragile miracle.
-After more than two years of bloody conflict, which claimed the lives of over [number] Palestinians and approximately [number] Israelis, the warring parties reached the first-phase agreement through mediation by Egypt, Qatar, and Turkey, centered on the exchange of detainees and a partial withdrawal of troops.
-However, this phase, which [Name] described as "providing historic humanitarian assistance and maintaining the ceasefire," has never been truly stable since its inception.
+The ceasefire agreement effective on October 10, 2025, is itself a fragile miracle.
+After more than two years of bloody conflict, resulting in the deaths of over 71,000 Palestinians and approximately 1,200 Israelis, the warring parties reached the first-phase agreement mediated by Egypt, Qatar, and Turkey, centered on the exchange of detainees and partial troop withdrawals.
+However, this phase, which Vitkov described as providing historic humanitarian aid and maintaining the ceasefire, has never been truly stable since its inception.

-According to records from the Government Media Office in the Gaza Strip, since last month, Israeli forces have violated the ceasefire agreement more than times, resulting in the deaths of over Palestinians and creating significant obstacles to the entry of critical humanitarian aid.
-Although the Israeli military has withdrawn to the so-called "yellow ceasefire line," it still controls approximately half of Gaza's territory, and the bombing has not completely ceased.
-On the other hand, while Hamas has returned all survivors and most of the remains of the deceased, the body of the last Israeli casualty—year-old police officer Langevili—has yet to be recovered, becoming a sharp thorn obstructing the implementation of the agreement.
-The Israeli Hostages and Missing Persons Families Forum has urgently appealed: "Without Gevili's return, there will be no second phase."
+Records from the Gaza Strip Government Media Office indicate that since last October, the Israeli side has violated the ceasefire agreement more than 1,190 times, resulting in the deaths of over 450 Palestinians and creating significant obstacles to the entry of critical humanitarian aid.
+Although the Israeli military has withdrawn to the so-called yellow ceasefire line, it still controls approximately half of Gaza's territory, and the bombing has not completely ceased.
+On the other hand, while Hamas has returned all survivors and the majority of the deceased's remains, the body of the last Israeli victim—24-year-old police officer Ran Gvili—has yet to be found, becoming a sharp thorn obstructing the implementation of the agreement.
+The Israeli Hostage and Missing Persons Families Forum urgently appeals: without Gvili's return, there will be no second phase.

-It is precisely against this backdrop that the U.S. unilateral announcement of entering the second stage appears more like a political attempt to create a "fait accompli" rather than a natural, seamless transition.
-In Vitkov's statement, a clear warning was issued to Hamas, demanding it "fully fulfill its obligations, including the immediate return of the final deceased hostage," otherwise it would face "serious consequences."
+Against this backdrop, the United States' unilateral announcement of entering the second stage appears more like a political fait accompli rather than a natural and seamless transition.
+In Vitkov's statement, a clear warning was issued to Hamas, demanding full compliance with obligations, including the immediate return of the last deceased hostage, or else face severe consequences.
 This ultimatum-like tone casts a shadow over the already complex demilitarization negotiations.
-Analysis indicates that this U.S. move aims to maintain the momentum of the negotiations, preventing the process from completely stalling due to individual unresolved issues (such as the return of remains), while simultaneously demonstrating the "capacity for action" of the Trump administration in Middle East diplomacy to both domestic and international audiences.
+Analysis indicates that this move by the U.S. aims to maintain the momentum of negotiations, prevent the process from completely stalling due to unresolved individual issues (such as the return of remains), while simultaneously demonstrating the Trump administration's diplomatic capabilities in the Middle East both internally and externally.

 "Technocratic Committee": A Blend of Old Faces and New Challenges

 The composition of the committee members is thought-provoking.
-They were deliberately portrayed as "apolitical" technical experts, yet many of them are believed to have ties to the Fatah party.
-For instance, individuals such as Shaath, who was nominated as the committee chair, and Ayeed Abu Ramadan, the president of the Gaza Chamber of Commerce, both carry backgrounds associated with the Palestinian Authority in the West Bank.
-This arrangement is clearly intended to align with the long-standing Israeli and American vision of "excluding Hamas and introducing forces linked to Fatah," in an attempt to pave the way for transferring governance of Gaza to a reformed Palestinian Authority in the future.
-The Palestinian Presidential Office also issued a statement in support of the committee, stating that it "reflects the position of Fatah."
+They are deliberately portrayed as apolitical technical experts, yet many of them are believed to have ties to the Fatah party.
+For instance, those nominated as the committee chairman, Shaath, and the chairman of the Gaza Chamber of Commerce, Ayeed Abu Ramadan, among others, all carry backgrounds associated with the Palestinian Authority in the West Bank.
+This arrangement is clearly intended to align with the long-standing vision of Israel and the United States to exclude Hamas and introduce forces linked to Fatah, attempting to pave the way for the future transfer of Gaza's governance to a reformed Palestinian Authority.
+The Palestinian Presidency has also issued a statement supporting the committee, stating that it reflects Fatah's stance.

-Secondly, whether the committee can smoothly "take up its post" and carry out its work depends on unresolved security issues.
-The Israeli military still controls large areas, and Hamas's influence remains deeply entrenched in the regions it governs.
-Although Hamas, Islamic Jihad, and other factions have issued a joint statement pledging to "support efforts to form a technocratic committee" and "provide a suitable environment for its work," achieving a smooth transfer of power in practice and avoiding violent conflict will be a significant challenge.
-In an interview, Shaath himself set the priorities as providing emergency relief and housing for displaced persons, and proposed an ambitious plan for clearing debris.
-However, all these plans are contingent on the assurance of security and funding, both of which remain uncertain at present.
+Secondly, the committee's ability to smoothly enter and operate depends on unresolved security issues.
+The Israeli military still controls large areas, and Hamas's influence remains deeply entrenched in the regions under its control.
+Although Hamas, Islamic Jihad, and other factions issued a joint statement pledging support for the efforts to establish a technocratic committee and to provide a suitable environment for its work, achieving a smooth transfer of power in practice and avoiding violent conflicts will be a significant challenge.
+In an interview, Sha'ath himself prioritized providing emergency relief and housing for displaced persons, and proposed an ambitious plan for clearing debris.
+However, all these plans are based on the assurance of security and funding, both of which remain uncertain at present.

 "Demilitarization": The Greatest Wishful Thinking in the Plan?

-Among all the Phase II objectives, "comprehensive demilitarization, primarily the disarmament of all unauthorized personnel" is undoubtedly the most critical and also the most unrealistic element.
-This directly touches the very foundation of Hamas's existence.
-Witkow's statement places "demilitarization" alongside "reconstruction," but it is clear to anyone with insight that the former is an absolute prerequisite for the latter.
-The Israeli government has explicitly stated that it will not consider large-scale troop withdrawals or initiate comprehensive reconstruction without achieving the disarmament of Hamas.
+Among all the Phase 2 objectives, comprehensive demilitarization—primarily disarming all unauthorized personnel—is undoubtedly the most critical, yet also the most unrealistic aspect.
+This directly strikes at the very foundation of Hamas's existence.
+Witkov's statement places demilitarization alongside reconstruction, but it is clear to any discerning observer that the former is an absolute prerequisite for the latter.
+The Israeli government has explicitly stated that without achieving the disarmament of Hamas, it will not consider large-scale troop withdrawals or initiate comprehensive reconstruction.

-However, Hamas's stance is equally resolute and consistent: Only after the establishment of an independent Palestinian state will they consider laying down their arms.
+However, Hamas's stance is equally resolute and consistent: they will only consider laying down their arms after the establishment of an independent Palestinian state.
 This fundamental divergence in positions cannot be easily bridged through technical negotiations or external pressure.
-A person familiar with Gaza planning admitted, "Both Israel and Hamas want to buy time and maintain the status quo."
-For Hamas, armed force is its final capital to counter Israel, maintain internal control, and regional influence.
-For the Netanyahu government in Israel, a completely demilitarized Gaza is a necessary conclusion for its security narrative and a political bottom line to present to its domestic right-wing camp.
+A person familiar with Gaza planning admitted: both Israel and Hamas are seeking to buy time and maintain the status quo.
+For Hamas, its armed forces represent the last remaining asset to counter Israel, maintain internal control, and exert regional influence.
+For the Israeli government under Netanyahu, a fully demilitarized Gaza is a necessary outcome for its security narrative and a political bottom line to present to the domestic right-wing camp.

-The negotiation approach disclosed by U.S. officials is: discussing demilitarization with Hamas and exploring "what kind of amnesty plan could be offered if Hamas takes such steps" with Israel.
-This concept sounds like a transaction, but its feasibility is extremely low.
-Could an amnesty plan attract enough mid- and lower-level members of Hamas?
-Would Israeli society accept granting amnesty to armed individuals who have attacked its citizens?
-More importantly, would the Hamas leadership abandon the military pillar of the entire organization for uncertain political prospects and partial amnesty for some members?
+The negotiation approach disclosed by U.S. officials is as follows: discuss demilitarization with Hamas, and with Israel, discuss what kind of amnesty plan could be offered if Hamas does so.
+This idea sounds like a transaction, but its feasibility is extremely low.
+Can the amnesty plan attract enough mid- and lower-level members of Hamas?
+Can Israeli society accept granting amnesty to armed individuals who have attacked its own citizens?
+More importantly, would the Hamas leadership abandon the military pillar of the entire organization for uncertain political prospects and amnesty for some of its members?
 Historical experience shows that forcing a deeply rooted resistance organization to completely disarm through external pressure has a minimal chance of success, with Lebanon's Hezbollah serving as a cautionary example.

 "David Kempinski Hotel" and "Sunrise Project": An Elite Design Detached from Reality?